PreschoolKindergartenFirst Grade

 Your 'Spy Training' Mission: Let's Get Hands-On!

 The best way to learn a code is to use it.
-Here are a few fun, hands-on activities to make the learning stick.
+Here are a few fun, hands-on activities that help the learning stick.

-• The Construction Yard: Get out some popsicle sticks or pretzel sticks.
-Call out a number and have your 'spy' build the Roman numeral version.
-This tactile practice is amazing for memory.
+• The Construction Yard: Grab some popsicle sticks or pretzel sticks.
+Call out a number, and have your 'spy' build the Roman numeral version.
+This tactile practice is great for memory, especially when kids are moving their hands while they think.

-• The Real-World Code Hunt: Go on a scavenger hunt specifically for Roman numerals.
-Check the clock, look through the table of contents in a few big books, and see if you can find any on buildings in your town.
+• The Real-World Code Hunt: Go on a scavenger hunt for Roman numerals.
+Check the clock, look through the table of contents in a few big books, and see if you can spot any on buildings or signs around town.

-• The 'Logbook' Entry: After your spy has mastered the code, it's time to make it official in their 'logbook' (a Whizki workbook!).
+• The 'Logbook' Entry: After your spy has mastered the code, it’s time to make it official in their 'logbook' (a Whizki workbook).
 Open a math workbook for kindergarten to a page with regular numbers.
-Next to the big '4', have them proudly write 'IV'.
-This connects the new code to their existing knowledge and builds true, flexible number sense.
+Next to the big '4', have your child proudly write 'IV'.
+This connects the new code to what the worksheet already knows, and it builds true, flexible number sense.

 A top-down shot of a child's hands.
 On the left, they have formed the Roman numeral 'IX' with sticks.
 On the right, they are writing 'IX' in a workbook.